Mwiche96/OhMyGrid/docs/installation-instructions.md

 sudo apt install josm
 ```

+Afterwards copy all commands into your terminal using `CTRL+SHIFT+V` and press `Return`.

+---

 If this does not work, you can also install JOSM through your system’s **App Center**.
 We recommend using the **Snap** installation.
-Just search for “JOSM” and click install.
+Just search for JOSM and click install.

-### macOS
+## macOS

 To install JOSM on macOS, you’ll first need to install the Homebrew package manager.
 Follow the instructions at [https://brew.sh](https://brew.sh/).